MateuszLabun9/Pulse-oximeter-mobile-app/README.md

 ![image](https://user-images.githubusercontent.com/44081987/153317092-59f2fe82-5878-4556-a40c-ec95dc20d860.png)

-## Displaying received data from oximeter:
+## Presenting received data from oximeter:

 When arduino Uno is connected, bar that is located on the bottom of screen informs user about status of connection.
 When arduino is sending measured data to app, this data is displayed next to BPM label, infomrming user about his pulse.